Self-Admitted GenAI Usage in Open-Source Software: Threats to Validity

 When calculating code churn, we used the first explicit mention of GenAI tools as a proxy for adoption timing, which may not accurately reflect when projects actually began using GenAI.
-However, our generous analysis window of 360 days before and after this point helps accommodate potential discrepancies in adoption dates.
+However, our generous analysis window of 360 days before and after this point and robustness checks (e.g., placebo tests) help accommodate potential discrepancies in adoption dates.
 Although we focused on only one measure of code quality, the relevance of code churn as a metric was motivated by industry research.
-The GitClear 2024 report~\cite{gitclear2024} documented a rise in churn from 4.5\% in 2023 to 5.7\% in 2024, coinciding with the proliferation of GenAI-assisted development.
+The GitClear 2025 report~\cite{gitclear2025} documented a rise in churn from 4.5\% in 2023 to 5.7\% in 2024, coinciding with the proliferation of GenAI-assisted development.
 This increase correlates with two related trends: a 39.9\% decline in ``moved'' code (indicating reduced refactoring) and a 17.1\% rise in ``copy/pasted'' code.
-Previous research links these patterns of less reuse and more duplication to higher defect rates and technical debt~\cite{mohagheghi2004empirical, lerina2019investigating,feitosa2020code}.
+Previous research links reduced refactoring to higher defect rates~\cite{mohagheghi2004empirical} and code clones to increased technical debt~\cite{lerina2019investigating, feitosa2020code}.
 Future work could expand our analysis by considering additional metrics.